Bear gets stuck, dies inside hot car in Tennessee - NewsBreak

 The car’s owner had left the property, and the vehicle, at about 10 a.m. that morning.
 The bear was discovered later that evening, at around 6:45 p.m.

-The TWRA said they found an empty soda can and a food package on the floorboard.Bear injures mom, 3-year-old girl at Great Smoky Mountains campground
+The TWRA said they found an empty soda can and a food package on the floorboard.Police stress deathly consequences of leaving children in hot cars

 “Bears have noses 7 times better than a bloodhound and can smell even the faintest odor of food inside a vehicle,” the TWRA wrote.
 “Lock your doors, roll up your windows, and never leave food or anything that smells like food inside!
 Empty food containers, candy wrappers, fast food bags, and even air fresheners can attract bears.